enanomapper/nmdataparser/enmconvertor/src/site/markdown/isa.md

 We have developed a Substance/Material JSON schema which is a nano material extension of ISA-JSON v1, the counterpart of the ISA-Tab-Nano format.

-The schema is available at the enanomapper/isa-api fork at GitHub [https://github.com/enanomapper/isa-api/tree/master/isatools/schemas/isa_model_version_1_0_schemas/material](https://github.com/enanomapper/isa-api/tree/master/isatools/schemas/isa_model_version_1_0_schemas/material).
+The schema is available at the [enanomapper/isa-api](https://github.com/enanomapper/isa-api/tree/master/isatools/schemas/isa_model_version_1_0_schemas/material) fork at GitHub .

+The main JSON schema, [mcm_material_schema.json](https://github.com/enanomapper/isa-api/tree/master/isatools/schemas/isa_model_version_1_0_schemas/material/mcm_material_schema.json), defines a material (substance) with several basic properties: `id`, `lotIdentifier`, `name` etc. The material composition is an array of constituents.

+A separate helper JSON schema [constituent_schema.json](https://github.com/enanomapper/isa-api/tree/master/isatools/schemas/isa_model_version_1_0_schemas/material/constituent_schema.json) is implemented for definition of all constituents of the nanomaterial.
+The composition of a nanomaterial may contain one or several constituents.
+Each constituent has a role (core, coating, etc.) and linkages to other constituents.
+The linkage describes the relation between two components.
+For example two components may be covalently bonded, one be embedded or encapsulated within another constituent etc.

-Feedback is welcome!
+>Feedback is welcome!

 ### ISA-JSON export for enanoMapper database